 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Applicants must be working a minimum of 15 hours per week in an appropriate role, and have one of the following:
+Applicants must be working a minimum of 15 hours per week in an appropriate Health and Social Care setting, and have one of the following:

 - A higher level apprenticeship at Level 5 with 120 credits

-- A foundation degree or HND preferably studied in Health and Social Care, other subject matters will also be considered
+- A foundation degree, preferably studied in Health and Social Care, Nursing, or a related Level 5 qualification

 UCB encourages you to seek as much industry experience and exposure throughout your studies and we work with industry providers to offer you a variety of opportunities (paid and voluntary).